 - Sight-reading skills.

-- An existing interest in choral music, particularly liturgical music.
+- An existing interest in choral music, particularly church music.

-- Demonstrable enthusiasm for developing their musical skills for the future.
+- Enthusiasm for developing musical skills for the future.

 Expectations and Attendance

-The Saint Michel’s Choir sings usually every Sunday during term time at the 10am Sung Mass.
-In addition there are a small number of Choral Evensongs through the year and other choral services such as occasional mid-week feast days.
-Naturally Christmas, Holy Week and Easter are important times of the year that fall in the school holidays, and preference will be shown to candidates who can sing at either or both of these times of year.
+The Saint Michael’s Choir usually sings every Sunday during term time at the 10am Sung Mass.
+In addition, there are a small number of Choral Evensongs during the year and other choral services such as mid-week feast days.
+Naturally Christmas, Holy Week and Easter are important times of the year that fall in the school holidays, and preference will be shown to candidates who may be able to sing at either or both of these times of year.

-We expect choral scholars to sing for at least 70% of services.
-This enables flexibility for half term and other absences that may arise connected with education or family events.
-Times away will need to be agreed at an early stage with the Director of Music.
+We expect choral scholars to sing for at least 75% of services.
+This enables flexibility for half term and other occasions that may arise connected with education or family events.
+Times away will need to be agreed as far in advance as possible with the Director of Music.

-Choral Scholars will be expected to attend the 9.15am rehearsal that precedes 10am services on Sundays and at 4.30pm for occasional 6pm Choral Evensong.
+Choral Scholars will be expected to attend the rehearsal that immediately precedes services on Sundays (usually starting at 9.15am) and other services.
 The Choir also rehearses on a Wednesday evening from 8.15-9.30pm.
 We expect Choral Scholars to attend the majority of Wednesday rehearsals, subject to discussion with individual candidates and taking into account their musical abilities and other commitments.

-We are fortunate at Saint Michael’s to benefit from the expertise and experience of the distinguished musician, Dr Martin Neary, former Master of the Choristers and Organist at Westminster Abbey and Winchester Cathedral.
-He has a lifelong passion for sharing his love of music with young singers and our choral scholars will be able to benefit from Dr Neary’s guidance and support during their time with us.
+We are fortunate at Saint Michael’s to benefit from the expertise and experience of distinguished musician, Dr Martin Neary, former Master of the Choristers and Organist at Westminster Abbey and Winchester Cathedral.
+He has a lifelong passion for sharing his love of music with young singers.
+Choral Scholars will benefit from his guidance and support during their time with us.

-By custom, the Saint Michael’s Choir sings with the English Chamber Singers in a major concert during the annual Barnes Musical Festival.
+By custom, the Saint Michael’s Choir sings with the English Chamber Singers in a significant concert during the Barnes Musical Festival.
 Choral scholars will have the opportunity to take part, if they wish and are able to attend the relevant rehearsals.

 During the year there may be opportunities for some choral scholars to receive additional fees for singing at wedding and funeral services, however this is entirely at the discretion of the Director of Music.
-Other benefits include the possibility of rehearsing in the church, church diary commitments permitting.
+Other benefits might include the possibility of rehearsing or performing in the church, church diary commitments permitting.

-The Saint Michael’s choir is a friendly group of singers of a variety of ages, who enjoy welcoming new members and socialising together.
+The Saint Michael’s choir is a friendly group of singers of a variety of ages.
+They enjoy welcoming new members and socialising together.
 We hope that scholars will benefit greatly from joining this supportive and encouraging community.

 Safeguarding procedures are in place for those below the age of 18, with all relevant church officers having an enhanced DBS check in place.
 There is also a dedicated Safeguarding Officer.